mustajab-ikram/AndroidTutorials/README.md

 > Like this
 ![override methods](overridenMethods.png)
 - Then in your logcat select Debug write your tag, and play around a bit.
+***
+## Views
+- The most common type of element we’ll define in resources are Views.
+View is the superclass for visual interface elements—a visual component on the screen is a View.
+Specific types of Views include: TextViews, ImageViews, Buttons, etc.
+   - View is a superclass for these components because it allows us to use polymorphism to treat all these visual elements the same way as instances of the same type.
+We can lay them out, draw them, click on them, move them, etc. And all the behavior will be the same—though subclasses can also have “extra” features
+- Here’s the big trick: one subclass of View is ViewGroup.
+A ViewGroup can contain other “child” Views.
+But since ViewGroup is a View… it can contain more ViewGroups inside it!
+Thus we can nest Views within Views, following the Composite Pattern.
+This ends up working a lot like HTML (which can have DOM elements like <div> inside other DOM elements), allowing for complex user interfaces.
+   - Thus Views are structured into a tree, what is known as the View hierarchy.
+- Views are defined inside of Layouts—that is, inside a layout resource, which is an XML file describing Views.
+These resources are “inflated” (rendered) into UI objects that are part of the application.
+- Technically, Layouts are simply ViewGroups that provide “ordering” and “positioning” information for the Views inside of them. they let the system “lay out” the Views intelligently and effectively.
+Individual views shouldn’t know their own position; this follows from good object-oriented design and keeps the Views encapsulated.
+- Android studio does come with a graphical Layout Editor (the “Design” tab) that can be used to create layouts.
+However, most developers stick with writing layouts in XML.
+This is mostly because early design tools were pathetic and unusable, so XML was all we had.
+Although Android Studio’s graphical editor can be effective, you should create layouts “by hand” in XML.
+This is helpful for making sure you understand the pieces underlying development, and is a skill you should be comfortable with anyway (similar to how we encourage people to use git from the command-line).
+#### View Properties
+- Before we get into how to group Views, let’s focus on the individual, basic View classes.
+As an example, consider the activity_main layout in the lecture code.
+This layout contains two individual View elements (inside a Layout): a TextView and a Button.
+- All Views have properties which define the state of the View.
+Properties are usually defined within the resource XML as element attributes.
+Some examples of these property attributes are described below.
+   - android:id specifies a unique identifier for the View.
+This identifier needs to be unique within the layout, though ideally is unique within the entire app (for clarity)
+      - Identifiers must be legal Java variable names (because they are turned into a variable name in the R class), and by convention are named in lower_case format.
+      - Style tip: it is useful to prefix each View’s id with its type (e.g., btn, txt, edt).
+This helps with making the code self-documenting.
+   - You should give each interactive View a unique id, which will allow its state to automatically be saved as a Bundle when the Activity is destroyed.
+   - android:layout_width and android:layout_height are used to specify the View’s size on the screen .
+These values can be a specific value (e.g., 12dp), but more commonly is one of two special values:
+     - wrap_content, meaning the dimension should be as large as the content requires, plus padding.
+     - match_parent, meaning the dimension should be as large as the parent (container) element, minus padding.
+This value was renamed from fill_parent (which has now been deprecated).
+   - Android utilizes the following dimensions or units:
+     - dp is a “density-independent pixel”.
+On a 160-dpi (dots-per-inch) screen, 1dp equals 1px (pixel).
+But as dpi increases, the number of pixels per dp increases.
+These values should be used instead of px, as it allows dimensions to work independent of the hardware’s dpi (which is highly variable).
+     - px is an actual screen pixel.
+DO NOT USE THIS (use dp instead!)
+     - sp is a “scale-independent pixel”.
+This value is like dp, but is scale by the system’s font preference (e.g., if the user has selected that the device should display in a larger font, 1sp will cover more dp).
+You should always use sp for text dimensions, in order to support user preferences and accessibility.
+     - pt is 1/72 of an inch of the physical screen.
+Similar units mm and in are available.
+Not recommended for use.
+   - android:padding, android:paddingLeft, android:margin, android:marginLeft, etc. are used to specify the margin and padding for Views.
+These work basically the same way they do in CSS: padding is the space between the content and the “edge” of the View, and margin is the space between Views.
+Note that unlike CSS, margins between elements do not collapse.
+   - android:textSize specifies the “font size” of textual Views (use sp units!), android:textColor specifies the color of text (reference a color resource!), etc.
+- Note that unlike CSS, styling properties specified in the layout XML resources are not inherited; we’re effectively specifying an inline style attribute for that element, and one that won’t affect child elements.
+In order to define shared style properties, you’ll need to use styles resources.
+- While it is possible to specify these visual properties dynamically via Java methods (e.g., setText(), setPadding()).
+You should only use Java methods to specify View properties when they need to be dynamic (e.g., the text changes in response to a button click)—it is much cleaner and effective to specify as much visual detail in the XML resource files as possible.
+It’s also possible to simply replace one layout resource with another (see below).
+   - Views also have inspection methods such as isVisible() and hasFocus(); we will point to those as we need them.
+- Do not define Views or View appearances in an Activity’s onCreate() callback, unless the properties (e.g., content) truly cannot be determined before runtime!
+Specify layouts in the XML instead.